scrawlon/CSS-Animation-Blocks/README.md

 1. **Animation Blocks:** Uses JavaScript objects to manage animation blocks in timeline format.
 Blocks can be nested, allowing complex animations by combining small, easily-maintained blocks.

+2. **Additive Animations:** Multiple CSS Animations can be added to Dom elements in sequence, and will not cancel out running animations, as long as the added animations don't target the same attributes.

-2. **Multiple Transform Animations:** To allow multiple sequential transform animations, CSS Animation Blocks creates nested wrapper elements around your elements.
+3. **Multiple Transform Animations:** To allow multiple sequential transform animations, CSS Animation Blocks creates nested wrapper elements around your elements.
 Each transform animation is applied to its own wrapper element.
 Without wrapper elements, transforms would cancel each other out.

 ## Installation
 Coming soon.